jefftypebeat/Multiview-Logger/README.md

 What's working:
 - This script does a good job of logging camera changes and creating an EDL file.
+- The initial timecode is taken from the multiview, so if your multiview recorder and cameras are timecode synced together, this will work great!
 - The script is able to ask you to provide the multiview video file and the file names from your camera so that the EDL conforms easily.

 What's not working: